sruthiviswanadham/DS_Module16/Ex16-AVL-Tree---Insertion.md

 Program to insert the elements in an AVL Tree.

-Developed by: P JESHWANTH KUMAR
+Developed by: V Sai Sruthi
 RegisterNumber:  212223100069

 node * insert(node *T,int x)